mtNet-79/polls-app/README.md

 ## Instructions

-To use the app the user must b e logged in.
-If yoour user id is not already in the mock api database, you may add a new user account.
+To use the app the user must be logged in.
+If your user id is not already in the mock api database, you may add a new user account.

 Once a user is logged in they may view polls to be answered and polls they have already answered, with the help of a toggle switch to alternate between the two views.